 We are committed to ensuring that your information is secure.
-In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.
+In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard the information we collect.
 Examples of these are such as password protection, standard banking security for bank details, etc.

 Our policy is to review all data held on individuals at least every two years and remove data where we no longer have a legitimate reason to keep it.